lorey/social-media-profiles-regexs/README.template.md

 the regular expressions in this repo allow you find out it's a Github link pointing to a repo as well as extract the username `lorey` and the repo name `social-media-profiles-regexs` from this URL.

+Features:

+- detect the platform a url points to (all major platforms supported)
+- extract the information contained within the url (without opening the url, of course)
+- extract emails and phone numbers from hyperlinks

 Please note:
 If you want to extract social media links, depending on your case, there are possibly easier ways: